lamini-ai/lamini-examples/rag.md

    - An object that can chunk the text to a list of substrings.
    - Default to lamini's `DefaultChunker`.

-If you our `DefaultChunker`, the data will fail to load if the input directory contains files that cannot be read as text (TODO: double check).
+If you `DefaultChunker`, the data will fail to load if the input directory contains files that cannot be read as text.
 The chunker depends on the paramters below and creates substrings of length `chunk_size`, except possibly shorter substrings at the end.
 We will show some examples.